thomasdye12/TDS-Carplay/README.md

 It appears there is a limit of 10,000 users. sorry we have reached that, i will work on getting it in the app store.

 Youtube Video tutorial - https://youtu.be/gI3Tj2KP290
+I have an updated TestFlight Link - https://testflight.apple.com/join/6drWGVde Please use this link as needed, however if you download an don't like/ stop using please leave the test flight to allow someone else to join in your place